SRA-SiliconValley/jalangi/README.md

     open file:///tmp/annex/index.html

 You can now play the game for sometime.
-Try two moves and see the console output.
-In the in-browser mode, one must not use ConcolicValue to wrap a program value.
+Try two moves and see the console output after pressing Shift-Alt-T.  In the in-browser mode, one must not use ConcolicValue to wrap a program value.
 However, one could use shadow execution to collect statistics.
 Shadow memory is supported in the "inbrowser" mode.
 Shadow memory library can be accessed in an analysis via J$.Globals.smemory. smemory.getShadowObject(obj) returns the shadow object associated with obj if type of obj is "object" or "function". smemory.getFrame(varName) returns the frame that contains the variable named "varName".

-The following shows how to run the object allocation tracker analysis on the annex game:
+The following shows how to run the object allocation tracker analysis on the annex game.
+After playing the game for some time, press Shift-Alt-T to print the analysis results on the console.

     node src/js/commands/instrument.js --inbrowser --smemory --analysis src/js/analyses/objectalloc/ObjectAllocationTrackerEngineIB.js --outputDir /tmp tests/tizen/annex
     open file:///tmp/annex/index.html

-The following shows how to run the likely type inference analysis on the annex game:
+The following shows how to run the likely type inference analysis on the annex game.
+After playing the game for some time, press Shift-Alt-T to print the analysis results on the console.

     node src/js/commands/instrument.js --inbrowser --smemory --analysis analyses/likelytype/LikelyTypeInferEngineIB.js --outputDir /tmp tests/tizen/annex
     open file:///tmp/annex/index.html